jmoniz155/portfolio2.0/README.md

 ## Features

-This portfolio was built using HTML 3, CSS 5, and Javascript
+This portfolio was built using HTML 3, CSS 5, and Javascript.

 ## Links